Information-Theoretic Foundations for Machine Learning: Misspecification

-The choice of data generating process may appear rather arbitrary.
-However, this Dirichlet process exhibits two key properties which are crucial for studying neural scaling laws: 1) error continues to decrease as $p$ and $T$ increase, and $2)$ the reduction in error is a smooth function of $p$ and $T$. \citet{hoffmann2022training} and \citet{kaplan2020scaling} both observe a smooth and monotonic improvement in the out-of-sample log loss when greater computational resources and more data are afforded to the learning algorithm.
+In the next section, we consider a width-$n$ approximation to this infinitely wide neural network.
+The number of parameters that identify this approximation scales with $p = d n$.
+As we will see, the data generating process exhibits two properties that are crucial for studying neural scaling laws: 1) error decreases as the dataset size $T$ increases and as the parameter count $p$ increases and $2)$ the reduction in error is a smooth function of $p$ and $T$. \citet{hoffmann2022training} and \citet{kaplan2020scaling} both observe a smooth and monotonic improvement in the out-of-sample log loss with increasing computational resources and data.
+In the following section, we will bound the error of predictions $\hat{Q}_t$ as a function of $n$.

-For condition $(1)$, the fact that our data generating process involves continuous random variables and data pairs which are drawn stochastically indicates that error will continue to decrease with the dataset size $T$.
-Meanwhile, the fact that the data generating process is identified by an \emph{infinite}-width network ensures that even as we increase $p$, further error reduction is possible.
-As for condition $(2)$, it is clear from Theorem \ref{th:unrealizable} that the estimation error decays smoothly in $T$.
-Meanwhile, we will show that the misspecification error can be upper bounded by $(K+1)/n$, where $n$ is the width of the misspecified learning model.
-This demonstrates that error reduction is smooth in $p$ and $T$.